Thursday, March 11, 2010 Detailed Auto Topics

 The original problem has not been resolved

-The key is letting the shop know there is a problem, remaining civil and being perfectly honest.
+Resolving even serious problems is normally not difficult when both parties remain rational.
+A key is letting the auto repair shop know of the problem, remaining civil and being perfectly honest.
 People sometimes feel a need to embellish the problem to make a point.
-Nothing is further from the truth.
-From a standpoint of repairing the vehicle, exaggerated complaints will only increase the time required to eventually find the problem.
-Better is to inform the shop that you still have a problem and arrange to show them what is wrong.
-Stick to the facts and remain cordial.
+Exaggeration will make the problem more difficult to find and lessen our credibility in the discussion.
+From a standpoint of repairing the vehicle, exaggerated complaints increase the time required to find the problem.
+A far better approach is to inform the shop we still have a problem and show the technician what is wrong.
+Sticking to the facts and remaining cordial will make the problem far easier to resolve.

 Don’t exaggerate symptoms